Angelina Jolie Hinting That Brad Pitt Custody Battle Ending? ‘We Are A Family’

-Angelina Jolie tearfully broke her silence about her ongoing divorce with Brad Pitt for the first time, during an emotional sit-down interview which aired on Feb.
+Angelina Jolie tearfully broke her silence about her ongoing divorce with Brad Pitt for the first time, during a sit-down interview which aired on Feb.
 19. The actress said ‘we are a family,’ so could their bitter custody battle be coming to an end?

 Angelina Jolie, 41, had to fight back tears while opening up about her split with Brad Pitt, 53, for the first time, during an emotional sit down interview with BBC World News which aired Feb.
 19. The actress seemingly hinted that their heated custody battle could be coming to an end, as she said, “We are a family and we will always be a family, and we will get through this time and hopefully be a stronger family for it.”
 The exes announced they were divorcing in Sept.
 2016.